hpcuantwerpen/UAntwerpen-modules/docs/easybuild.md

     but not really tested as we have no use for it at the moment.

+## Environment variables

+-   `EBU_USER_PREFIX`: Directory for the user installation.
+User installation can be explicitly disabled by setting `EBU_USER_PREFIX` but not giving it a value.

+-   `EBU_EASYBUILD_VERSIONLESS`: When set and not 0 or `no`, the module will not load a specific version of EasyBuild.
+As such it would preserve whatever version a user has loaded already, or load the default version as determined by Lmod rules if no module is loaded.

+-   `EBU_REMOTE_BUILD`: When set and not 0 or `no`, choose a build and temporary directory that works everywhere so that EasyBuild can start Slurm jobs to build an application.

 ## Settings in configuration files

 -   Module syntax and naming scheme.
 Given that the whole module framework is based on Lmod,